Advice for Employers

 Our specialist Lawyers regularly deal with:

 All employees should have a written contract of employment.
 That is the law but it is as much for the protection of the employer as it is for the employee.
-If there is none, or it is only word of mouth, it is likely that there will be uncertainty.
+If there is no contract of employment, or it is only a verbal agreement, it is likely that there will be uncertainty.
 Uncertainty often leads to disagreement.
-We can prepare employment contracts or advise you if there have to be changes to an existing contract.
+We can prepare employment contracts or advise you if there need to be changes to an existing contract.
 If an employer seeks to impose significant changes to an existing contract of employment (such as by asking you to work longer hours or at a different place) this can amount to a termination of the contract and, if mishandled, to a claim for unfair dismissal.
 Do ask us for help with any problems regarding your contract.

 To find out more please click here.